filipalimaa/MentorshipProgram/README.md

 Mentorship Program 🚀

 Hi there!
-This is a personalized mentorship program with the aim of becoming (who knows, maybe sooner) a backend developer.
+This is a personalized mentorship program with the aim of becoming (who knows, maybe sooner!) a backend developer.
 Here are the notes, exercises and resources from my backend mentorship program.
 This space serves to document what I learn and track my progress.

 📂 Repository structure